precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 - E-mail
 - GitHub username
 - Matrix username, if available
+- Link to your introduction thread on the preCICE Discourse forum.
 - Short summary as a written paragraph of your education and code experience.
 - Short summary as a written paragraph of what motivates you personally to contribute to preCICE including first contact.
 - List one PR in the preCICE organization that you think reflects your technical skills relevant for the project and your eye for details.
 It does not need to be reviewed/merged.